Emily-Kim-NLP/CW/README.md

 Contents:

 -Dataset: A curated collection of creative writing samples for research and evaluation including 200 human-written stories and 200 GPT4-generated stories.
+(The documents are available from Emily-Kim-NLP upon reasonable request)

 -Generation Code: Utilizes the GPT-4 model to generate creative writing samples based on a range of input prompts.